stolksdorf/truce/rules.md

   - For each successful Attack, the attacker takes 1 coin from the target's Supply and adds it to their Spoils
     - If there is not enough coins in the target's Supply for each Attacker, the Attackers receive no coins and all coins from the target's Supply are removed from the game
   - If the target has any Spoils, they are split evenly among all successful attackers and added to their Spoils.
 Any remainder is removed from the game.
     - Example: Barbara has 1 coin in her Supply and 3 coins in her Spoils.
 She is successfully attacked by both Agatha and Barney.
-Agatha and Barney would not receive any coins from her Supply (and her Supply is removed), but they would each get 1 coin from Barbara's Spoils.
+Agatha and Barney would not receive any coins from her Supply (and her Supply is removed), but they would each get 1 coin from Barbara's Spoils (and 1 removed from the game).
 Barbara now has no coins in her Supply and 1 in her Spoils.
   - In the case of Attack chains, resolve the start of the chain first and make your way down, Example:
     1. Agatha gains 2 coins from The Stash into her Spoils by selecting Loot
     2. Barney successfully attacks her, not needing any support since she looted.
 He takes 1 coin from her Supply and her Spoils (2 coins) and adds it to his Spoils (now 3 coins)
     3. Charles successfully attacks Barney (Darcy supported Charles this round).
 He takes 1 coin from Barney's Supply and all of Barney's Spoils (3 coins) and adds it to his Spoils (now 4 coins)
     4. Agatha and Barney lost 1 coin each, and Charles gained 4 coins.
-  - In the case of Attack cycles, eg. Two players attacker eachother, the transfer of coins happens simultaneously.
+  - In the case of Attack cycles, eg. Two players attack eachother, the transfer of coins happens simultaneously.
     - Both Agatha, Barney successfully Attack eachother.
 Both would lose 1 coin from their Supply and add it to their Spoils at the same time.